KAT-Advanced-Medical/KAM/docs/Radiation/04_radiation_sickness.md

 - The **accumulated dose** on your dosimeter stays where it is — that's your permanent exposure record — but the *sickness* it caused fades.
 - **Filgrastim** speeds this up considerably (see [Treatment](06_treatment_and_triage.md)).
-- The **lethal tier is the exception** — it will not spontaneously recover.
-Everything below it will, given time and support.
+- The **lethal tier does not spontaneously recover** — it only comes back with the active [intensive-care protocol](06_treatment_and_triage.md#intensive-care-for-lethal-doses).
+Everything below it heals on its own, given time and support.

 ---